Key Takeaways

-The Enforcement Directorate (ED), on Thursday, arrested Kesireddy Rajasekhara Reddy alias Raj Kesireddy, former advisor to former Andhra Pradesh chief minister, YS Jagan Mohan Reddy.
-Raj Kesireddy is the main accused in the 349-crore liquor transport scam in Andhra Pradesh.
+The Enforcement Directorate (ED) arrested Raj Kesireddy, a former advisor to Andhra Pradesh chief minister YS Jagan Mohan Reddy, in connection with the 349-crore liquor transport scam in Andhra Pradesh.
+Raj Kesireddy is the main accused in the case.

 The arrest followed ED-conducted searches at 10 places in Hyderabad, linked to Kesireddy and six other accused in the case, including Kesireddy’s residence in Nanakramguda.
 Searches also took place at the residences and other premises of former civil supplies minister, Karumuri Nageswara Rao, his son, Karumuri Sunil Kumar, former MD, AP State Beverages Corporation Ltd, Vasudeva Reddy, and his relative, Narasimha Reddy.